Manojkl/Cost_To_Consumers-CTC/AGI/Projects/Readme.md

 ## Research

 - Include the failed experiment in the research paper or other ways

+## Competition data

+- Extract ideas from all the competition submissions.
+Use it to train the models.